uc-bd2k/grcalculator/README.md

 ## GRcalculator: an online tool for calculating and mining drug response data

-GRcalculator is a Shiny application (http://www.grcalculator.org) developed to accompany the Nature paper *Growth rate inhibition metrics correct for confounders in measuring sensitivity to cancer drugs* by Hafner et al. (2016) http://dx.doi.org/10.1038/nmeth.3853.
+GRcalculator is a Shiny application (http://www.grcalculator.org) developed to accompany the Nature paper *Growth rate inhibition metrics correct for confounders in measuring sensitivity to cancer drugs* by Hafner et al. (2016).

 For a brief overview of the GRcalculator and the importance of the newly developed GR metrics methodology (Hafner et al. 2016), see this poster: https://figshare.com/articles/GRcalculator_an_online_tool_for_calculating_and_mining_drug_response_data/4244408

-#### Citation
+#### Citations

+Clark NA, Hafner M, Kouril M, Williams EH, Muhlich JL, Pilarczyk M, et al. GRcalculator: an online tool for calculating and mining dose–response data.
+BMC Cancer 2017, 17(1):698. (https://doi.org/10.1186/s12885-017-3689-3)

-Hafner M, Niepel M, Chung M, Sorger PK: Growth rate inhibition metrics correct for confounders in measuring sensitivity to cancer drugs.
-Nature Methods 2016, 13(6):521-527.
+Hafner M, Niepel M, Chung M, Sorger PK.
+Growth rate inhibition metrics correct for confounders in measuring sensitivity to cancer drugs.
+Nature Methods 2016, 13(6):521-527. (https://doi.org/10.1038/nmeth.3853)

 #### Website design and online tool development